 Lip Protectors or the

-Mouth sores are no fun, but in the course of your orthodontic treatment, you can get them from time to time as your teeth shift and your orthodontic treatment progresses.
+Mouth sores are no fun, but in the course of your orthodontic treatment, you can get them from time to time as your teeth shift and your orthodontic treatment progresses and you get closer to having a beautiful smile.
 It's always a good idea to have some of these products on-hand for when those times arise.
 Nothing is worse than suffering with an awful mouth sore because you don't have anything at home to help you right away!

 About The Author